ruffrey/symbolic-logic-site/contents/articles/making-a-packaged-node-js-executable/index.md

 After 5 years in Node land, there's nothing sadder than taking hours to deploy your new app.
 It was a breeze to develop and run locally.
 Throwing it on staging or production can become a beast of a task if you aren't careful.
-There are so many guides
+There are so many guides with complicated deploy and server setup patterns, because Node and npm, plus build tools need to be installed on the server.

 Easy deploys and easy rollbacks are my goal here.
 I usually just don't want to hassle with a bunch of infrastructure.
 Docker is